captainjspace/data-pricer/README.md

 * If persistance is low a higher ratio of io activity is at play Spanner and Bigtable shine
 * If Single region is all that is required,  replicated Bigtable clusters offers power huge advantages if you are are willing to implement a node autoscaler.

+---

+## TODO
+* clean node driver
+* learn/fix repl calcs (bt)
+* tune node capacity counts for io on bt and spanner, should run at 100%
+* add deletes for ds